ekino/EkinoWordpressBundle/README.md

 * Use Symfony to manipulate Wordpress database,
 * Create custom Symfony routes out of Wordpress,
 * When authenticated on Wordpress, authenticated on Symfony too with correct user roles.
+* Catch some Wordpress hooks to be dispatched by Symfony EventDispatcher

 ---